 Hamilton City is a very small town located in the state of California.
 With a population of 2,263 people and just one neighborhood, Hamilton City is the 651st largest community in California.

-Being a small town, Hamilton City does not have a public transit system used by locals to get to and from work.
+Hamilton City is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-Hamilton City ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 3.35% of people over 25 have a college degree.
+In terms of college education, Hamilton City ranks among the least educated cities in the nation, as only 3.35% of people over 25 have a bachelor's degree or advanced degree.

 Hamilton City is an extremely ethnically-diverse town.
 The people who call Hamilton City home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Hamilton City, accounting for 91.42% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Hamilton City residents report their race to be White, followed by Asian.
 Important ancestries of people in Hamilton City include German, Irish, European, Italian, and Yugoslavian.